Hip Thrusts Are Over-Rated For Glute Growth!

 So, we have some great evidence to show you can get equal or greater glute growth from exercises other than hip thrusts.

-That final nail is that the Hip Thrust lacks stretch on the glutes under load.
+There is one drawback to Hip Thrusts - they lack stretch on the glutes under load.

 In a hip thrust, the load on the glutes is highest at the peak contraction (the squeeze at the top).